About

 Joan O’Donnell, founder of Systemsbeing

-I am an advanced facilitator of Social Presencing Theatre (MIT), and create learning spaces where together we can unravel the the complex threads of sticky problems so that we can craft better futures together.
+I am also an advanced facilitator of Social Presencing Theatre (MIT), and create learning spaces where together we can unravel the complex threads of the places we are stuck, so that we can craft better futures together.

-I am a member of the Psychological Society of Ireland (M.Ps.S.I), International Society for Systems Sciences, (ISSS) Systems and Complexity in Organisation (SCIO) and the European Evaluation Society.
+I am a member of the International Society for Systems Sciences (ISSS) board memeber of Systems and Complexity in Organisation (SCIO) and a member of the European Evaluation Society.